 1. Q: What is better a scientific calculator or a graphing calculator?

-A:- It really depends on the purpose for using a calculator in the first place.
+A:- It really depends on the purpose of using a calculator in the first place.
 A scientific calculator helps in statistics, algebra, and even engineering.
 Graphing calculators, on the other hand, has a wider range of functions including the ability to graph functions and plot coordinates.

 While graphing calculators also have a high definition screen that is quite vivid, Scientific calculators are less costly options that are ideal for schools and some workplaces.
 Students are usually given a specific recommendation of the required calculator in their list of supplies to purchase.
 This is most likely to be a scientific calculator.